binarybottle/engram/README.md

 ---

 #### Inward roll frequencies
 Here we tally the number of bigrams (in billions of instances from Norvig's analysis of Google data) that engage inward rolls (little-to-index sequences), within the four columns of one hand, or any column across two hands.
-"24 keys" ensures that we are comparing Engram's letters with letters in other layouts (higher is better):
+Engram scores second highest for 32 keys and highest for 24 keys, where the latter ensures that we are comparing Engram's letters with letters in other layouts (higher scores are better):

 Total inward roll frequency in billions